DAI, Zhongxiang

 B.Eng. in Electrical Engineering, National University of Singapore, 2011-2015

-Dr. Zhongxiang Dai is an Assistant Professor at the School of Data Science, The Chinese University of Hong Kong, Shenzhen (CUHK-SZ).
-He worked as a Postdoctoral Associate at the Massachusetts Institute of Technology (MIT) in 2024 and as a Postdoctoral Fellow at the National University of Singapore (NUS) from 2021 to 2023.
-He received his B.Eng. in Electrical Engineering with First Class Honors in 2015 and his Ph.D. in Computer Science in 2021, both from NUS.
-During his Ph.D. at the School of Computing in NUS, he was awarded the Dean's Graduate Research Excellence Award and multiple Research Achievement Awards.
+Prior to joining CUHK-Shenzhen, Dr. Dai was a Postdoctoral Fellow at the Massachusetts Institute of Technology (MIT) in 2024 and at the National University of Singapore (NUS) from 2021 to 2023.
+He received his B.Eng. in Electrical Engineering (First Class Honors) in 2015 and his Ph.D. in Computer Science in 2021, both from the National University of Singapore.
+His doctoral studies were supported by the Singapore-MIT Alliance for Research and Technology (SMART) Graduate Fellowship.

 Selected Publications (# corresponding author, * equal contribution):